davar-playgrounds/packer-oci-bind/README.md

 - Execute the *builders* section of *bind.json*,
   - it creates a build VM using the informations you provided in *variables.json*,
 - Execute the *provisioners* section of *bind.json*,
+  - copy configuration files,
-  - it executes the *install-bind.sh* script
+  - executes the *install-bind.sh* script.
 - Export the built VM to an OCI Custom Image,
 - Delete the Build VM.